jensmeder/DarkLightning/README.md

 ```ruby
 pod "DarkLightning"
 ```
-There are two subspecs included: `iOS` and `OSX`.
+There are three subspecs included: `iOS`, `tvOS` and `OSX`.
 CocoaPods automatically selects the correct subspec depending on the platform you are developing for.
 That means that `pod "DarkLightning"` and `pod "DarkLightning/iOS"` have the same effect if you are developing an iOS app.

 ## 4. Usage

-The basic procedure to open a connection between iOS and OSX looks like this:
+The basic procedure to open a connection between iOS/tvOS and OSX looks like this:

-1. Start a `JMMobileDevicePort` on a port on iOS
+1. Start a `JMMobileDevicePort` on a port on iOS/tvOS
 2. Discover the device on OSX
-3. Establish a connection to the previously defined port on iOS
+3. Establish a connection to the previously defined port on iOS/tvOS

-You can send an arbitrary amount of bytes between iOS and OSX.
+You can send an arbitrary amount of bytes between iOS/tvOS and OSX.
 The data are being sent using [TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol).

-### 4.1 iOS
+### 4.1 iOS/tvOS

 #### 4.1.1 Initialization